Warrington South: Current

 ^{1} Comprising the village of Thelwall.

-The boundaries were introduced at the 2024 general election, following the 2023 Periodic Review of Westminster constituencies.
 The constituency was reduced in size to bring the electorate within the permitted range by transferring the village of Lymm (but not Thelwall) to Tatton.

 Political history

 In 1983, the seat was won for the Conservatives by Mark Carlisle, who before the seat's creation had represented Runcorn.
 Carlisle served as Secretary of State for Education during part of the Thatcher ministry.

 The seat has been relative to others a marginal seat since 2001 as well as a swing seat as its winner's majority has not exceeded 7.5% of the vote since the 16.3% majority won in that year.
 The seat has changed hands three times since that year.

 Warrington South is considered the more volatile of the two Warrington seats.
 While Warrington North is a safe seat for the Labour Party, Warrington South is often a bellwether and is regarded as a marginal constituency; it has been won by the largest party in each Parliament at every election with the exception of 1992, when it was taken by Labour's Mike Hall with a majority of just 0.3%, and again in 2017.
 Hall moved to the new Weaver Vale seat in 1997, but the seat was retained for the Labour party by Helen Southworth who represented the seat until her retirement at the 2010 election and successor candidate's defeat.